stubz151/analytics-accelerator-s3/README.md

 ## Running the Benchmarks

+There are two ways:
-Just run `./gradlew jmh --rerun`.
+1. Just run `./gradlew jmh --rerun`.
 (The reason for re-run is a Gradle-quirk.
 You may want to re-run benchmarks even when you did not actually change the source of your project: `--rerun` turns off the Gradle optimisation that falls through build steps when nothing changed.)
+2. Run `java -jar input-stream/build/libs/input-stream-jmh.jar` (but don't forget to build the JMH JAR first; this you can do with the `jmhJar` command listed above).
+This pattern is more useful when you want to add advanced configurations.
+For example, you could run `java -jar input-stream/build/libs/input-stream-jmh.jar -e SeekingReadBenchmarks` to not run the benchmarks that seek.

 ## Developing integrations

 When you are building this library into connectors, your IDE will need to be aware of the JARs (common, object-client, input-stream).
-Consuming these via Maven/Gradle is natural and you can use `./gradlew publishToMavenLocal` to have the built JARs installed to your Maven local repository (this is `~/.m2` most of the time).
+Consuming these via Maven/Gradle is natural, and you can use `./gradlew publishToMavenLocal` to have the built JARs installed to your Maven local repository (this is `~/.m2` most of the time).